 Mailing list: email@example.com [Subscribe] [Archive]

-Task Force Co-Chairs: Martin Dolly / AT&T – firstname.lastname@example.org; Chris Wendt / Comcast – Chris_Wendt@cable.comcast.com
+Task Force Co-Chairs: Martin Dolly / AT&T – firstname.lastname@example.org; Chris Wendt / Somos – email@example.com

-Meetings: Meetings take place on a schedule established by the task group.
-You can stay informed about upcoming meetings by subscribing to the NNI Task Force mailing list (see link above).
+Meetings: Meetings take place on a schedule established by the Task Force.
+You can stay informed about upcoming meetings by subscribing to the IP-NNI Task Force mailing list (see link above).

-ATIS and the SIP Forum have announced the publication of the SHAKEN (Signature-based Handling of Asserted information using toKENs) specification, a major advancement in industry efforts to mitigate unwanted robocalls and caller ID spoofing.
+The development of the initial SHAKEN (Signature-based Handling of Asserted information using toKENs) specification, which represents Phase 1 of the SHAKEN Framework, is a major advancement in industry efforts to mitigate unwanted robocalls and caller ID spoofing.

 Developed to efficiently implement the IETF’s STIR (Secure Telephony Identity Revisited) standard, SHAKEN defines a signature to verify the calling number and specifies how it will be transported in SIP “on the wire.”
 The SHAKEN framework provides guidance for service providers to implement STIR.
 Together, STIR/SHAKEN will offer a practical mechanism to provide verified information about the calling party as well as the origin of the call — what is known as “attestation” — for the first time in the network.
 Giving service providers the tools needed to sign and verify calling numbers makes it possible for consumers to know, before answering, that the calls they receive are from legitimate parties.

-The ATIS/SIP Forum NNI Task Force previously completed the first standardized IP-based network-to-network interconnection (NNI) with consensus across North American Service providers.
+The ATIS/SIP Forum IP-NNI Task Force previously completed the first standardized IP-based network-to-network interconnection (NNI) specifications with consensus across North American Service providers.
 This accomplishment enables a major objective identified in the United States National Broadband Plan, to ensure that all service connections between providers occur at the Internet Protocol (IP) level.
 It also helps the industry advance a major business objective of achieving the interconnection needed to reliably deliver a range of exciting new IP-based services.
-This work is the product of the ATIS/SIP Forum Joint Task Force, which is at the forefront of conducting an industry effort to evaluate the current state of IP-IP interconnection, identify problem areas, and provide detailed protocol-level specifications to advance solutions.
+This work is an industry effort to evaluate the current state of IP-IP interconnection, identify problem areas, and provide detailed protocol-level specifications to advance solutions.